 ** Source code can be downloaded from here: ViewAVI.zip

 For this project I used OpenCV to establish frame by frame reference points for hand shot video of multilane vehicle traffic.
-At this point of development, the color video is read from a file and processed to track reference points from one frame to the next.
-Color overlay shows frame number, reference point rectangle location (red) and orientation (green).
+Color video is read from a file and processed frame by frame to track the white lane markers as reference points.
+A color overlay shows frame number (yellow), reference point rectangle location (red) and orientation (green).

-For Each frame is first converted to gray scale and filtered.
-Next Canny edge detection finds edges within a range of sharpness determined by two track bars.
+Each frame is first converted to gray scale and filtered.
+Next Canny edge detection finds edges within a given range of sharpness.

-After the edges are detected, they are then used to find contours.
-The contours are used to find the minimum area enclosing rectangles.
+After the edges are detected, they are used to find contours.
+The contours are then analyzed to find the minimum area enclosing rectangles.

 Finally the length, width, and orientation of the rectangles are used to identify the frame reference points.